Clark County, Arkansas: Government

+The composition of the Quorum Court following the 2024 elections is 7 Republicans and 4 Democrats.
+Justices of the Peace (members) of the Quorum Court following the elections are:

+Politics

 John Kerry was the last Democrat to win the county in a presidential election, in 2004.
 John McCain and Mitt Romney defeated Barack Obama by single-digit margins here, and Donald Trump beat former Arkansas First Lady Hillary Clinton by a nine-point margin.
 Four years later, Trump defeated Joe Biden by a margin of over 14 points, the largest margin for a Republican since Richard Nixon defeated George McGovern by over 20 points in 1972.
 Mike Ross was the last Democrat to win the county in a gubernatorial election, in 2014.
 Conner Eldridge was the last Democrat to win the county in a US Senate election, in 2016.

 As of 2023, Clark County is split between districts 89 and 90 in the Arkansas House of Representatives and fully contained within District 3 in the Arkansas Senate.
 All three seats are held by Republicans Justin Gonzales, Richard Womack, and Steve Crowell, respectively.